koraykoca/Python-Notes-Tips/README.md

     print(f)
 f.close()
 ```
 We can use the __*with*__ statement when we are working with files.
 File is automatically closed after everything under the with statement is executed.
+The with statement automatically takes care of closing the file once it leaves the with block, even in cases of error.
 No need to bother cleaning up.
 ```python
 with open('a_file.txt') as f: # file object, best way
     for line in f: